HomeBlog Home

 Dorothea Dix Park

-Dix Park covers 308 acres just south of downtown.
-The master plan calls for it to become Raleigh's Central Park.
-The hilltop meadow has one of the best skyline views in the area.
+Dix Park covers 308 acres just south of downtown Raleigh.
+The hilltop meadow has one of the best skyline views in the city.

 Pullen Park